dcastelone/ep_disable_import_export_button/README.md

 ## Configuration

-No configuration is necessary – once installed the delete button is disabled for all pads.
+No configuration is necessary – once installed the import/export buttons are disabled for all pads.

 ## Development

 * Client-side code lives in `static/js/disable.js`.
-* Server-side hook is implemented in `server/hooks.js` using the `handleMessage` hook.
+* Server-side hook placeholder is in `server/hooks.js` (currently not actively blocking messages).

 ## License